tonghuikang/sutd-term4/README.md

 I hope my seniors have done something like this, even though I will want to make my own notes no matter how similar is theirs are.
 It is nice to have a reference as well.

-I can also show to my future employers that I am a diligent student.
+I can also show to my future employers and my future partner that I am a diligent student.